dkumor/rtcbot/examples/basics/README.md

 asyncio.get_event_loop().run_forever()
 ```

 Here, the `sender` function sends data, and the `receiver` awaits for incoming data, and prints it.

-In the example where we viewed a video feed, `subscribe` was used as a decorator for a callback function.
+Notice how the queue had a `get` coroutine from which data could be awaited.

-This is just a small part of the actual power of the `subscribe` method.
-When run without an argument, it actually returns a subscription, which `CVCamera` automatically keeps updated with new video frames as they come in:
+We can use the `subscribe` method in a similar way to the above code snippet.
+When run without an argument, `subscribe` actually returns a subscription, which `CVCamera` automatically keeps updated with new video frames as they come in:

 ```python
 import asyncio